tlee08/behavysis/documentation/docs/installation/running/conda.md

 </p>

 **Step 7:**
-You can now use the `ba_pipeline` program through a Jupyter Notebook.
+You can now use the `behavysis_pipeline` program through a Jupyter Notebook.
 For how to use this, please see the [tutorials](../../tutorials/usage_examples/one_project.md).